 The Initial Meeting

-When someone first contacts you about a potential UX Design project, it’s always best to have a face-to-face meeting if possible before you submit a proposal.
-You can also meet via Skype or over the phone.
+When someone first contacts you about a potential UX Design project, it’s always best to have a face-to-face or Zoom meeting if possible before you submit a proposal.
+You can also meet over the phone.
 The purpose of this meeting is to get acquainted and give both parties (you and your prospective client) a chance to see if there is a mutual fit.

 First, find out as much as you can about your potential client.
 Google them, look on LinkedIn, and see if you can identify anything you might have in common.
 Do your research, prepare a list of questions and be ready to do more listening than talking.